 We spend the night playing cards with our friends and planning tomorrow’s adventure.
 I can’t even believe the stars we sleep under.
 Like being in space.

-Day two: The Grand Canyon & The Pinnacle
+Day 2: The Grand Canyon & The Pinnacle

 We have grand plans to hike to The Pinnacle today for sunrise, which has the added benefit of also beating the heat we struggled with yesterday.
 When morning comes around, however, Cal immediately turns off both our 459am and 5am alarms and goes back to sleep.
 I sleep through this, but apparently our friends’ alarm also goes off a few times after ours and they end up shutting it off as well, both couples just silently hoping the other wouldn’t get up.
 When we do get up, it’s 9am and we are all feeling a lot more fresh.